stormchaserroleplaying/stormchaserRPG/Skills/Stealth/Hide/index.md

 In combat, most creatures stay alert for signs of danger all around, so if you come out of hiding and approach a creature, it usually sees you.
 However, under certain circumstances, the GM might allow you to stay hidden as you approach a creature that is distracted, allowing you to gain advantage on an attack roll before you are seen.

-Passive Perception.
-When you hide, there's a chance someone will notice you even if they aren't searching.
+**Passive Perception.** When you hide, there's a chance someone will notice you even if they aren't searching.
 To determine whether such a creature notices you, the GM compares your stealth check with that creature's passive perception score, which equals 10 + the creature's Wisdom modifier, as well as any other bonuses or penalties.
 If the creature has +1d, add 4.
 For -1d, subtract 4.

 For example, if a character has a Wisdom of 15 (a +2 modifier) and proficiency in perception (+1d), they have a passive perception of 16.

-What Can You See?
-One of the main factors in determining whether you can find a hidden creature or object is how well you can see in an area, which might be lightly or heavily obscured, as explained in Vision and Light.
+**What Can You See?** One of the main factors in determining whether you can find a hidden creature or object is how well you can see in an area, which might be **lightly** or **heavily obscured**, as explained in [Vision and Light](http://stormchaserroleplaying.com/stormchaserRPG/Adventuring/TheEnvironment/VisionandLight/).

 #### Hiding While Invisible
 Whilst invisible, you may forgo your movement to gain an additional +1d on stealth checks to hide.
 If you also use your action to keep still and hold your breath, you gain +1d a third time.
 You must keep spending your action to maintain this increase.